 Before going a step further, it is important to understand fully what B2B marketing is.
 Let’s sum it up in a few words: it’s not about saying one is the best, but more about proving it with the right skills.
 Basically, B2B Marketing brings together experts of a particular field, who express and share their opinions with others, and generate interest.
 And following that, comes what is known as “lead generation”– or in other words: the beginning of the purchasing process per se.

 Pinpointing 6 key success factors in B2B social media

 1. B2B sales are based on ‘solution selling’ (as explained by Michael Bosworth).
 In B2B marketing, what matters the most is informing clients about problems before solving them.
 This consultative approach could not be mastered without the people who are au fait with the content they share (e.g. technology-related subjects).
 Experts who know all the details about a particular field are the only ones who are able to express their views correctly,

 2. Who interacts with these experts?
 Mostly other experts who surf on social media (blogs in particular), seeking information and answers to their questions.
-Buyers obtain credible answers to their questions after marketers dig in and share information about the problems they are experiencing,
+The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar... obtain credible answers to their questions after marketers dig in and share information about the problems they are experiencing,

 3. B2B often attracts niche but faithful communities.
 They are usually very close to one another, and very passionate about their area of expertise.
 Social media is an important player (especially blogs) in that field.
 Comments and views can be posted online and are the basis for passionate exchanges between experts,